security-summer-school/meta/template-challenge/README.md

 ## Environment

-Apache web server with PHP support (deployable as a Docker container using files in `deploy/` folder)
+Apache web server with PHP support (deployable as a Docker container using files in `deploy/` folder).

 ## Deploy